ppkgtmm/hotel-bookings-etl/README.md

 4. Optionally, click on any dag name to monitor it while running

 Upon successful completion of the pipelines, fact tables and full picture table will be populated.
-In addition, staging area will also be cleaned up to reduce storage consumption
+In addition, staging tables will also be cleaned up to reduce storage consumption

 <br />

-**Run tests**
+**Testing**

-Fact tables population logic are tested in this step to verify if bookings or amenities data are correctly inserted only when less than 7 days is left prior to checkin date
+Fact tables population logic are tested in this step to verify if bookings or amenities data are correctly inserted and if the data are inserted only when less than 7 days is left prior to checkin date

 ```
 ./run.sh test